soonick/soonick.github.io/_posts/2019-12-11-debugging-assembly-with-gdb.md

 ## Inspecting registers

-Writing assembly code, you will find yourself moving things in and out of regiters very often.
+Writing assembly code, you will find yourself moving things in and out of registers very often.
 It is then natural that debugging a program we might want to see their contents.
 To see the contents of all registers we can use `info registers` or the abbreviation `i r`.
 Using the same example program:

 ```
 (gdb) run